THE LAST BEST HOPE

 Between postmodernism’s position – of all human statements being incapable of delivering objectivity or clarity – and science’s position – that we do have entirely sufficient objectivity and clarity for our needs through our ability to reference down to ODRPO’s honest third party arbitration – there was no longer any real possibility for constructive dialog between the two camps.
 In America this was also closely intertwined with our 1960s and ‘70s upwelling of sentimentality and antipathy to reason and expertise that has been so well described by Kurt Andersen in his 2017 book Fantasyland: How America Went Haywire, a 500-year History.

 My sketch has thus arrived back to the present, where we are facing the powerful and synergistically reinforcing challenges noted in my opening paragraph, but with reason now culturally sidelined to the point of being virtually helpless; its attempts to offer help generally eliciting merely snappy comebacks like “Says who?”, or “That’s just your opinion.”, or “You’re not the boss of me”.
-Basically, under the blanket protection from reason provided by our post-enlightenment truce romanticism and postmodernism have been able to effectively colonize all levels of our internal and public discourse.
+Basically, under the blanket marginalization of reason provided by our post-enlightenment truce romanticism and postmodernism have been able to effectively colonize all levels of our internal and public discourse.
 There is no longer any stigma to believing whatever we experience as most emotionally resonant, provided only that we do so passionately and/or from the basis of some ancient and venerable text.
 Our minds have been well trained from birth for acceptance of this as our standard operating procedure.
 No one has been forcing us to do it, and we could stop.
-But, as already noted, we have been educating ourselves for inability to see that option.
+But, as already noted, we have been deeply educating ourselves for inability to grasp that option.
+"Human nature" – as we have been mutually assuring ourselves for avoidance of the unpalatable responsibility for trying – cannot be changed.

 What Might Have Been: